Cathays Park: Friary Gardens

 Friary Gardens is a 1 acre triangular formal garden, which was established as a Dutch garden.
 One of the strict conditions of the sale of Cathays Park by the 3rd Marquess of Bute was that the trees must be preserved and that no buildings should ever be built on the site of the gardens.
 Work began in the autumn of 1904 and was completed by 27 September 1905, when it was handed over to the Parks Committee, although not opened to the public until 1910.
 For many years the gardens were known as the Dutch Garden.
 In 1923 the Parks Committee decided to rename it Priory Gardens.
 However, this name was historically incorrect and in 1928 the Parks Committee renamed it as the Friary Gardens.

 It contains a statue constructed in honour of the 3rd Marquess of Bute by James Pittendrigh Macgillivray and erected in 1928.
-A gardeners' hut in the gardens has been converted to a coffee outlet.
 The gardens were originally part of Greyfriars and was sometimes known as a Priory or a Friary as it was a Franciscan friary.
 The friary is believed to have been founded by the Grey Friars around 1280.
 The Greyfriars were also known as the Friars Minor and the Franciscans.
 Greyfriars was demolished by order of Henry VIII in approximately 1540 as part of the dissolution of the monasteries.